-Join Tim Grey for an in-depth discussion in this video Evaluating "before" and "after", part of Restoring Photos with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Evaluating "before" and "after", part of Photoshop CS6: Restoring Photos.

 As you're working on improving the appearance of the old photographs you're attempting to restore, you'll naturally be evaluating the results along the way.
 And that can be very important, in terms of making sure you're producing the best image possible.
 Beyond simply evaluating the image, simply looking at the image as you're working and deciding whether you're happy with the results or not, It can also be very helpful to get something of a before and after View on the image.
 For example, with this photo, I've applied some cleanup work, using a Cleanup Layer, and I can turn off that Layer, in order to see the image before the cleanup work was applied.